Ottawa Curling Club

 The Ottawa Curling Club is an historic curling club located on O'Connor Street in the Centretown neighbourhood of Ottawa, Ontario, Canada.
 It is the oldest curling club in Ottawa, established in 1851 by Allan Gilmour as the Bytown Curling Club.
 The Club first played on the Rideau Canal until 1858.
 It subsequently moved to different locations around the city until finally settling at its current location on O'Connor in 1916.
 In 1931 the club was expanded to the current capacity of 5 curling sheets.
 Artificial ice was also installed at that time.

-The club is home to 2017 World Champion and 2018 and 2022 Olympian Rachel Homan, and is the former home of 1998 and 1999 Junior Men's World Curling Champion and 2018 and 2022 Olympian John Morris.
+The club is home to 2018 Olympians and 2017, 2024, and 2025 World Champions Rachel Homan and Emma Miskew, and is the former home of 1998 and 1999 Junior Men's World Curling Champion and 2018 and 2022 Olympian (with Homan) John Morris.
 The Ottawa Curling Club is one of two clubs in Downtown Ottawa, the other is the Rideau Curling Club, which maintains a rivalry with the Ottawa.